Just Split, Dropout and Pay Attention

 The trick is to train a smaller model for the smaller dataset.

 Training a large model on a small dataset is comparable to estimating a regression model with a large number of parameters on a dataset with few observations: It leaves you with too few degrees of freedom.
 The model thus becomes over-fit and does not make good predictions.

 Reducing the vocabulary with subword-splitting training a smaller network and setting a high-dropout parameter reduce over-fitting.
 And self-attentional neural networks also reduce over-fitting because (compared to recurrent and convolutional networks) they are less complex.
 They directly model the relationships between words in a pair of sentences.

-And because the networks were small, each model took a little over five hours to train on CPU.
+And because the networks were small, each model took just under six hours to train on CPU.

 In their best practices for low-resource NMT, Sennrich and Zhang suggest the byte-pair encoding (i.e. subword-splitting) developed by Sennrich, Haddow and Birch (2016), a smaller neural network with fewer layers, smaller batch sizes and larger dropout parameters.

 Using those best practices in the "BiDeep RNN" architecture proposed by Miceli Barone et al. (2017), they achieved a BLEU score of 16.6 on German-to-English translation with only 100,000 words of parallel training data.